 Pro-tip: Grab a wet towel and gently wipe down the leaves every two weeks or so.
 This prevents dirt and grime from blocking the pores and allows it to soak in as much sunlight as efficiently as possible.

-The Ficus Elastica, more commonly known as the Rubber plant, is a species belonging to the fig family (Moraceae).
+The Ficus elastica, more commonly known as the Rubber plant, is a species belonging to the fig family (Moraceae).
 They are native to India and can grow up to 50ft+ in the wild.
 Don't worry, they're more likely to be 3~10ft indoors.

-Size will vary, but total height is around 10 inches and planter width is 4 inches.
+Small: Height is around 10 inches and planter width is 4 inches.